sfigg/commercialization-public/test/hlk/testref/partner-guide-to-wssd-certification.md

 -   Component and System SDDC AQs are listed in the Windows Server Catalog [here](https://www.windowsservercatalog.com/)
 -   [Windows Hardware Lab Kit User's Guide](https://msdn.microsoft.com/library/windows/hardware/dn939963)

+>[!NOTE]
-**Note**  Microsoft will make updates to the HLK content and documentation available and needed.
+>  Microsoft will make updates to the HLK content and documentation available and needed.
 Those updates will be required for certification when released.